 Candidates are responsible for clearly outlining their case for promotion and/or tenure in the dossier.
-Thus, evidence should be provided to support the teaching attributes described in Appendix 1.
-Additionally, the candidate may want to provide evidence of teaching effectiveness as outlined in Appendix 2.
+Thus, evidence is expected to be provided to support the teaching attributes described in Appendix 1.
+Three items from P & T Appendix 2 identified with an "\" are required to be submitted within the Appendices of the candidate's dossier.
+Additionally, the candidate is highly encouraged to provide evidence of teaching effectiveness as outlined in P & T Appendix 2.